Danielle Dufault: Paleontological illustration

 Dufault's interest in paleoart started when she visited Royal Ontario Museum in Toronto at eight years old and saw the dinosaur skeletons on display.
 In addition to drawing and sketching, she enjoyed exploring nature as a child, spending hours outdoors, digging up worms and collecting insects.
 She also read books on paleontology and had an interest in scientific news.

 Dufault enrolled in the Technical and Scientific Illustration degree program at Sheridan College in the Greater Toronto Area and during her third year she was awarded a co-op placement at the ROM.
 After graduating with a degree in 2012, she did some contract work for the ROM, eventually finding full time employment.
 She is now the in-house paleontological illustrator for the ROM and works closely with the researchers in the ROM's Evans lab.

 Dufault uses both traditional and digital resources to create art and scientific diagrams.
 Dufault's process involves consulting with paleontologists about the subject to be illustrated.
 She then gathers information about what is known about the subject's habitat; what other creatures from the same area looked like; and how the subject's role as a predator or prey might have affected the patterns and coloration of their exteriors.
 She also examines fossils and consults other sketches and technical drawings.

-Her work has been published in many scientific journals and are used to illustrate newly named dinosaur genera and species.
+Her work has been published in many scientific journals and is used to illustrate newly named dinosaur genera and species.
 Some of her work includes illustrating the Wendiceratops and the Zaraapelta nomadis, two newly-discovered dinosaurs.
 She illustrated the a 500-million-year-old worm-like creature called the Ovatiovermis cribratus for Assisting Associate Professor Jean-Bernard Caron of the University of Toronto.
 She assisted University of Toronto undergrad Joseph Moysiuk in creating an animation of a paleozoic marine creature known as a hyolith, which evolved more than 530 million years ago.